jman0x0/Project1_Search_CS170/README.md

 NPuzzle inherits from Problem class and keeps track of the Puzzle board through a 2D vector member variable named board.
 It also overrides all the methods from the roblem class.

+**Optimization**

+I did attempt to optimize this problem through the use of a priority queue data type which has O(n log n) insertion and removal.
+Likewise, I used an unordered map and bitset to track all explored nodes in a more memory efficient and time efficient manner.

+Other optimizations could be deleting traces for dead nodes, but I didn't have to implement this.
+This wuld help with memory storage.

+**Findings**

+I found that the Euclidean distance heuristic performed the best out of the three.
+From the lecture we know that the Manhattan Distance heuristic is an admissible, Euclidean distance is a smaller estimate so it is also admissible.
+However, compared to the Misplaced Tile Heuristic it is a better estimate since it doesn't just merely count misplaced tiles as a single point.
+The uniform cost search heuristic/algorithm was the worst, which makes sense since it has no means of determining truly how close a node is to the goal state.